HealthInformaticsUT/CohortContrast/README.md

 The CohortContrast package generates the following outputs:

-1. **PCA Analysis Plot**: A principal component analysis plot to visualize the data dimensionality reduction.
-2. **Feature Prevalence Heatmap**: A heatmap showing the prevalence of selected features across the target cohort.
-3. **Selected Features**: A list of features selected for contrasting the cohorts.
-4. **Dataframe with Selected Features**: A dataframe containing the selected features, ready for further analysis or usage in the Cohort2Trajectory package.
-5. **Feature Prevalence Heatmap**: A heatmap showing the presence of selected features across the target cohort.****
+1. Running `CohortContrast` returns a list of tables (patient level summarised data for target and control) as well as saves the object.
+These can be analysed in the GUI.
+2. Using GUI with `runCohortContrastGUI` generates plots as well as saves the last state of your analysis in the GUI.